-The windrower WCM reads a code from the header that determines the knife speed range and the minimum speed when the header is first attached to the windrower.
-The desired speed can be programmed on the CDM and is stored in the WCM memory so that if the header is detached and then re-attached to the windrower, the knife will operate at the original set-point.
+The Windrower Control Module (WCM) reads a code from the header that determines the knife speed range and the minimum speed when the header is first attached to the windrower.
+The desired speed can be programmed on the Cab Display Module (CDM), and is stored in the WCM memory so that if the header is detached and then re-attached to the windrower, the knife will operate at the original set-point.

-If no header code is detected, the CDM displays NO HEADER and the knife speed reverts to a range from 0-1400 strokes per minute and the operator can then pre-set the speed.
+If no header code is detected, the CDM displays NO HEADER, and the knife speed reverts to a range from 800-1,000 strokes per minute, and the Operator can then pre-set the speed.